bullockwp/dementiaviz/README.md

 ## Proposed visualisation

-The audience will be the general public, who are assumed to no prior knowledge about dementia or medical terms.
+The audience will be the general public, who are assumed to have no prior knowledge about dementia or medical terms.

 The narrative model of visualisation will be hybrid, consisting of an interactive slideshow in a form of scroller, and a possibility to drill down the story with inital global picture that allows user the reader to select a specific country.